Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Operations on K -Theory Spaces

-(for any $n \ge 0$ and $k\ge 1$) whose composition, after inverting the left- and right-hand homotopy equivalences, we view as a morphism from $|wG\cM_n|$ to $|wG\cM_{nk}|$ in the homotopy category of topological spaces.
-By abuse of notation, we denote this composition $\lambda^k$ again.
+(for any $n \ge 0$ and $k\ge 1$) whose composition, after inverting the right-hand homotopy equivalence, we view as a well-defined morphism from $|wG\cM_n|$ to $|wG\cM_{nk}|$ in the (naive) homotopy category of topological spaces, and which in particular then does not depend on the choice of a particular continuous map representing the right-hand inverse.
+By abuse of notation, we denote this composition~$\lambda^k$ again.

 Recall, by composing with the forgetful functor (forgetting the morphisms) from the category of categories to the category of sets, we can associate a $k$-simplicial set $x$ with any $k$-simplicial category $X$.
-In other words, $x$ is the $k$-simplicial set of $0$-simplices of the simplicial object $\cN\circ X$.
-By \cite[\href{https://kerodon.net/tag/00FV}{Proposition~1.1.4.5}]{kerodon}, we therefore have a morphism of ($k+1$)-simplicial sets $x\rightarrow \cN\circ X$.
-Denoting the $k$-simplicial set corresponding to the $k$-simplicial category $G^k\cM_n$ by $g^k\cM_n$, we hence get morphisms $g^k\cM_n\rightarrow \cN \circ wG^k\cM_n$ (note that for any multi-index $A_1, \ldots, A_k \in \Delta$, the categories $wG^k\cM_n(A_1, \ldots A_k)$ and $G^k\cM_n(A_1, \ldots, A_k)$ have the same objects).
+In other words, $x$ is the $k$-simplicial set of $0$-simplices of the simplicial object $N\circ X$.
+By \cite[\href{https://kerodon.net/tag/00FV}{Tag 00FV}]{kerodon}, we therefore have a morphism of ($k+1$)-simplicial sets $x\rightarrow N\circ X$.
+Denoting the $k$-simplicial set corresponding to the $k$-simplicial category~$G^k\cM_n$ by $g^k\cM_n$, we hence get morphisms $g^k\cM_n\rightarrow N \circ wG^k\cM_n$ (note that for any multi-index $A_1, \ldots, A_k \in \Delta$, the categories $wG^k\cM_n(A_1, \ldots A_k)$ and $G^k\cM_n(A_1, \ldots, A_k)$ have the same objects).
 Therefore we get maps $|g^k \cM_n | \rightarrow |wG^k\cM_n|$ and, similarly, maps $|\mathrm{Sub}_k g\cM_n| \rightarrow |\mathrm{Sub}_k wG\cM_n|$.

 \begin{prop} For any $n\ge 0$ and $k\ge 1$, we have the commutative diagram

 where the spaces and the maps in the top line are the ones defined in \cite[Sections~4-7]{GraysonExterior} and the bottom line is sequence \eqref{Eq: morphism lambda}.
 If moreover $w\cM_n$, for every $n$, is the category of weak equivalences consisting only of isomorphisms (also denoted $i\cM_n$), then all vertical maps are homotopy equivalences. \end{prop}